netdata/blog/content/posts/using-netdata-nodes-view.md

 ## An overview of Netdata Cloud's Nodes view

 Before you can access the Nodes view, you need to sign in to your Netdata Cloud account.

-Not sure how to sign in to Netdata Cloud?
-Don't yet have an account?
-Check out the [comprehensive guide](/posts/how-to-netdata-cloud/) we just posted on how you can create a new account with Netdata Cloud.
+To do that, click on the `Sign In` button on the top-right corner of your Netdata dashboard.
+Enter the email address you'd like to use for your Netdata Cloud account.
+In a moment, you'll receive an email confirmation.
+Open that email and click the green button.
+You'll be redirected back to your Netdata dashboard.
+Then click on any of the `Nodes<sup>Beta</sup> buttons on the dashboard and you'll be directed to the Nodes view.

-When you first access the Nodes view, you’ll see a dashboard like this:
+At that point, you’ll see a dashboard like this:

 ![A screenshot of the Netdata Cloud web interface](/img/how-to-netdata-cloud_07.png)

 You’ll likely only see a single node, but as you can see, I’ve populated my Netdata Cloud account with not only the Netdata agent running on my desktop, but also a few others.
 More on that in a moment.
 For now, let’s walk through the various sections of the interface and explain what they do.

-### List of connected agents
+### List of visited nodes

-The most important part of Nodes.
-As seen in the screenshot above, the most prominent part of the Nodes view is the list of Netdata agents you've connected to your Netdata Cloud account.
+The most important part of the Nodes view.
+As seen in the screenshot above, the most prominent part of the Nodes view is the list of Netdata agents you've connected to your Netdata Cloud account by visiting them.

 Each box shows icons for the type of operating system, the hostname, any warning or critical alerts, and any services that might be running.
 For example, many of the nodes connected to my Netdata Cloud account are running an Nginx web server.